ros-controls/roadmap/design_drafts/flexible_joint_states_msg.md

+# Flexible Joint State Messages

-# Motivation
+## Motivation

 Throughout `ros_control`, only the three common fields are used for each joint and actuator.
 These are position, velocity and effort.
 This is also reflected in [`sensor_msgs/JointState`](http://docs.ros.org/melodic/api/sensor_msgs/html/msg/JointState.html), cementing this setup in place.
-This design is proposing to break with this practice and provide a message that can accomodate reported readings for an arbitrary set of joints and joint interfaces.
+This design is proposing to break with this practice and provide a message that can accommodate reported readings for an arbitrary set of joints and joint interfaces.
 The proposed setup should both allow for reporting values for user-defined interfaces as well as making reporting position, velocity and effort optional.
 The rationale behind the latter is that it is currently left entirely to user-policy whether e.g. velocity and effort should be filled with zeroes when only position is reported and how to tell if this is the case.
 A set of mixed-type joints would e.g. have zeroes or NaNs for one joint in the position vector and effort but only fill velocity with proper values.